 - By adolescence, death and loss is likely to be accepted as part of life, but it may not have affected a teenager personally yet.
 Their reactions may fluctuate between earlier age group reactions and reactions that are more adult.
 Rangatahi will often want to be more with friends than family as they seek support.
 They may find the intensity of emotion overwhelming or scary and not be able to find the words or ways to talk about them with others.
 They may want to feel they're coping, and be seen to be, but inside be hurting a great deal, or be putting their emotions on a shelf for a later time.

-- Grief and loss can also affect how te tamaiti or rangatahi responds in every day activities.
-They might demonstrate challenging or withdrawn behaviors and regression (where skills already mastered are lost) in eating, sleeping, toileting, language and other skills.
+- Grief and loss can also affect how te tamaiti or rangatahi responds in everyday activities.
+They might demonstrate challenging or withdrawn behaviours and regression (where skills already mastered are lost) in eating, sleeping, toileting, language and other skills.